aqrana025/SOC-Analyst-Journey/DNS-Behaviour/README.md

 > **Why investigate the PID?**
 > In a real-world investigation, the Process ID (PID) is the "DNA" of the activity.
 While Wireshark tells us *traffic* is flowing, the PID tells us *which specific program* is responsible.
 >
 > By tracing the PID back to its **Parent Process**, I can determine if the activity was started by a human (e.g., via `terminal`) or by a hidden malicious script (e.g., a macro inside a fake PDF).
-This step is what separates a standard analyst from an elite threat hunter.

 ### **Step 3: DNS Brute-Force Attack**
 * **Scenario:** Guessing subdomains to find hidden services.